JSisques/JSisques/README.md

 <!-- ## 🚀 Projects -->

 ## 👨🏼‍🎓 What am I learning/studying now?
 I'm currently studying the second year of the degree in computer engineering at Universidad Europea.
-Apart of that I'm also taking a course of Alexa´s skills and Javascript (Angular, JQuery, Node.js...) at Udemy platform.
+Apart of that I'm also taking a course of Docker at Udemy platform.

 ## 💻 What am I working on now?
 Nowadays I´m working at Supply Nexus company as a junior developer.